 Tenants in OpenSearch Dashboards are spaces for saving index patterns, visualizations, dashboards, and other OpenSearch Dashboards objects.
-OpenSearch allows users to create multiple tenants for multiple uses.
 Tenants are useful for safely sharing your work with other OpenSearch Dashboards users.
 You can control which roles have access to a tenant and whether those roles have read or write access.
-By default, all OpenSearch Dashboards users have access to two independent tenants: the global tenant and a private tenant.
-Multi-tenancy also provides the option to create custom tenants.
+By default, all OpenSearch Dashboards users have access to two independent tenants:

-- Private – This tenant is exclusive to each user and can’t be shared.
-It does not allow you to access routes or index patterns created by the user’s global tenant.
+- Private - This tenant is exclusive to each user and can’t be shared.
+You can’t use it to access routes or index patterns made by the user’s global tenant.

-The global tenant is not a primary tenant in the sense that it replicates its content in a private tenant.
-To the contrary, if you make a change to your global tenant, you won’t see that change reflected in your private tenant.
-Some example changes include the following:
+The global tenant is not a primary tenant such that any action done within the global tenant is not replicated to a user’s private tenant.
+If you make a change to your global tenant, you won’t see that change reflected in your private tenant.
+Some example changes include, but are not limited to: